-They say that the best things in life are homemade, and that couldn’t be truer when it comes to butter.
+One often hears that the most wonderful things in life are those made at home, and this is especially evident when it comes to butter.

 In this article, I’ll show you how to make butter in a jar using simple ingredients and tools.